-Entrance of the temple has six columns, five columns are adorned with horned lions.
+The entrance of the temple has six columns, five columns are adorned with horned lions.
 Further inside there are more columns.

 Temple is closely linked to the local legend about Lord Indra – god of rain and Lord Krishna.

 Legend tells that earlier once per year local shepherd community – Gokulas – thanked God Indra for the blessing of rain.
-Lord Krishna asked people to discontinue this – after all it was the hard work of people themselves bringing them blessing and not Indra.
+Lord Krishna asked people to discontinue this – after all, it was the hard work of people themselves bringing them blessing and not Indra.
 Indra became angry and ordered heavy, constant rain to drown the cattle.

 Krishna – then a small boy – was asked for help and he saved people and animals – he lifted the mythical Govardhana hill thus providing a shelter.
 Even more – he did this with his single little finger.
-Rain continued for several days until Lord Indra felt embarrassed and withdrew the clouds.
+The rain continued for several days until Lord Indra felt embarrassed and withdrew the clouds.

-This legend is depicted on the rear wall of temple.
-These well preserved carvings show Krishna holding the Govardhana hill – with village people around him and cattle in the background.
-Sculptural groups show a shepherd milking a cow which in turn licks her calf, a farmer walking with his child on shoulder, a shepherdess carrying a pot of curd on her head, a young couple and many more scenes.
+This legend is depicted on the rear wall of the temple.
+These well-preserved carvings show Krishna holding the Govardhana hill – with village people around him and cattle in the background.
+Sculptural groups show a shepherd milking a cow which in turn licks her calf, a farmer walking with his child on the shoulder, a shepherdess carrying a pot of curd on her head, a young couple and many more scenes.
 These depictions belong to the highest achievements of realistic art in Southern India.

 Left wall of verandah contains sculptures of wild animals – lions, monkeys.
-On the right, high on the wall is depiction of Nandi.
+On the right, high on the wall is a depiction of Nandi.